 Free: How To Find Out if Someone Is a Felon, See Criminal Records

-A man wearing blue long sleeves, a dark blue necktie and black pants is having a conversation with a lady who is trying to figure out how to find out if someone is a felon, specifically the man in front of her, and she has hair in a bun wearing a pantsuit and a question mark above head while standing beside a monitor where an image of a man wearing an orange shirt, a prison cell and a mugshot.
+A man in blue long sleeves, a dark blue necktie, and black pants converses with a woman in a pantsuit and a bun, who is trying to determine if he is a felon, with a question mark above her head, standing beside a monitor displaying an image of a man in an orange shirt, a prison cell, and a mugshot.

-Learn how to find out if someone is a felon for free and see their entire criminal history by searching felony records on the local, state and federal level.
+Discovering if someone is an offender for free and see their entire criminal history by searching felony records on the local, state and federal level.

 Of course, some felonies, like domestic violence, for example, are worrisome, but felony driving infractions may not be as concerning.
 In either case, this free guide shows searchers how to see a person’s felony criminal records and other charges, so they can understand more about their past and determine if that’s the type of person they’d like to associate with — whether that’s in their day-to-day life, romantically, or at work.